Back

 Every day we meticulously review hundreds of scripts and videos checking them against advertising codes.
 Whilst we do this predominantly to protect our shareholder broadcaster’s licenses, we also work closely with agencies and advertisers; helping to get their compliant ads to air, as well as educating and advising on how best to deliver creative messages responsibly.
 Developing these relationships over many years has meant that we’re entrusted to safeguard brand reputations as well as viewers themselves, from seeing untrue or offensive content.
 Directly influencing a key negative driver; misleading techniques, viewers can generally trust that the ads hitting their screens are honest and truthful.

 This is, in fact, reflected in the stats.
 As part of this pre-clearance, we demand high levels of evidence to back up claims being made, which is demonstrated successfully by complaint figures.
-In 2022 we cleared 30,501 ads for broadcast, only 0.07% of which were formally upheld by the ASA.
+In 2022 we cleared 30,501 ads for broadcast, only 0.07% of which were formally upheld by the ASA (and in 2025, only 0.02% were upheld!)

-How advertisers can make sure their ads are truthful
+Top tips: how advertisers can keep their ads truthful

 1. If an offer is e.g. “Up to £100 off” your range of products, at least 10% of them have to be at the full £100 off.